 4. This is home to the world's only diamond mine which is open to the public.

-Not only that but they can keep any gemstones they find regardless of the value.
+Not only that but you can keep any gemstones that you find regardless of the value.

 5. Standing at 20m (66ft) tall, this state is home to the tallest